cs1302uga/cs1302-tutorials/maven.md

    | `package` | Take the compiled code and package it into a JAR file. |
    | `test`    | Execute unit tests, if available, using the project's unit testing framework. |

+   To execute a phase using Maven, simply type the phase name after the `mvn` command.
+   Pay careful attention to the output of each command as it usually provides lots of useful information about what worked or didn't work related to that command.

 1. Let's try compiling the code:

    ```